Politics of Lincolnshire: Non-metropolitan county

 Map showing the results of the 2021 Lincolnshire County Council election.

-The Conservatives control the county council, with 54 of the 70 seats.
+The party Reform UK control the county council, with 44 of the 70 seats.
 North Lincolnshire and North East Lincolnshire are unitary authorities and do not form part of the non-metropolitan county of Lincolnshire.

 2009 County Council elections

 The Conservative Party comfortably controlled the County Council after the 2009 local election, in which they increased their majority to 43 seats.
 The Labour Party lost a total of 15 seats including seven in Lincoln, whilst the Liberal Democrats lost three.
 The Lincolnshire Independents gained a total of four seats, although one of their number moved to the Conservative group during 2010, increasing the number of Conservative seats to 61.
 The collective group of the Lincolnshire Independents, the Boston Bypass Party and other independent councillors formed the opposition for the four-year term.

 2013 County Council elections

 In the 2013 County Council election, the Conservatives lost their overall majority and formed a coalition with the Liberal Democrats and independents.
 The UK Independence Party made significant gains from the Conservatives, particularly around the town of Boston, due to opposition to Eastern European immigration.

 UKIP were initially the main opposition party with 16 councillors, but six members broke away to form a separate group, UKIP Lincolnshire.